search

 Academic Focus

-Dr. Gaskew is a faculty affiliate in Africana Studies, with a research specialty in Black Male Studies.
+Dr. Gaskew is a faculty affiliate in Africana Studies, with a research specialty in counterinsurgency (COIN) and Black Male Studies.
 He teaches a variety of courses, which include Killology; Police and Society: Race, Crime, and Justice; The Black Power Movement in the U.S. & Beyond; Introduction to Africana Studies; The Policing Culture: Politics, Community, and Accountability; Special Topics in Policing: Police Abolition; Special Topics in Courts: The United States of America vs. The United States of America; Special Topics in Corrections: Incarcerated Intellectuals; Islam & Social Justice, and the Senior Capstone Seminar.
 His latest book, Stop Trying to Fix Policing: Lessons Learned from the Front Lines of Black Liberation (Rowman & Littlefield) examines the phenomena of police abolition from the perspective of armed Black resistance.

 Research, Accomplishments, and Publications